jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 release.
 You set the target platform, define your dependencies, and workspace automatically assigns the dependency versions based on the set @product@ version.
-When initiating this step, your workspace's Target Platform property is updated to the latest release of @product-ver@.
+When initiating this step, your workspace's Target Platform property is updated to the latest release of DXP.

 For more information on this, see the
 [Managing the Target Platform](/docs/7-2/reference/-/knowledge_base/r/managing-the-target-platform)